byuoitav/av-api/README.md

 `401` Unauthorized (You are unauthorized to perform the requested action or view the requested data)
 `404` Not Found (The service couldn't find what you requested)
 `500` Internal Server Error (There was a problem with the server on our end)
-`503` Service Unavailable (The server is overloaded, is under maintenance or is otherwise unavailable)
+`503` Service Unavailable (The server is overloaded, is under maintenance, or is otherwise unavailable)

 ## References
 [http://timelessrepo.com/haters-gonna-hateoas](http://timelessrepo.com/haters-gonna-hateoas)